syedmahvish/RahRah-BookingManagement/README.md

 # FetchRewardBackendExercise
 ## Description:
-### A web service that accepts HTTP requests and returns responses consist of list of booked rooms and conflict rooms based which are based on the priority.
+### A web service that accepts HTTP requests for room booking and returns responses consist of list of booked rooms and conflict rooms based which are based on the priority.
 ### If same room have overlap request then request are denied on basis of priority ( default is 0).
 ### 0 as lowest and increasing order highest priority.
 ### Required parameters :
  "roomNumber" : Int (required),
- "checkIn" : Date (required,
+ "checkIn" : Date (required),
- "checkOut" : Date (required,
+ "checkOut" : Date (required),
 "priority" : Int (Optional default is 0 - lowest)